Human rights in Russia: Foreigners and migrants

 In October 2002 the Russian Federation has introduced new legislation on legal rights of foreigners, designed to control immigration and clarify foreigners' rights.
 Despite this legal achievement, as of 2004, numerous foreign communities in Russia faced difficulties in practice (according to Álvaro Gil-Robles).

 As of 2007, almost 8 million migrants were officially registered in Russia, while some 5-7 million migrants do not have legal status.

-Most of foreigners arriving in Russia are seeking jobs.
+Most migrants arriving in Russia are seeking jobs.
 In many cases they have no preliminary contracts or other agreements with a local employer.
 A typical problem is the illegal status of many foreigners (i.e., they are not registered and have no identity papers), what deprives them of any social assistance (as of 2004) and often leads to their exploitation by the employer.
 Despite that, foreigner workers still benefit, what with seeming reluctance of regional authorities to solve the problem forms a sort of modus vivendi.
 As Gil-Robles noted, it's easy to imagine that illegal status of many foreigners creates grounds for corruption.
 Illegal immigrants, even if they have spent several years in Russia may be arrested at any moment and placed in detention centres for illegal immigrants for further expulsion.
 As of 2004, living conditions in detention centers are very bad, and expulsion process lacks of funding, what may extend detention of immigrants for months or even years.
 Along with that, Gil-Robles detected a firm political commitment to find a satisfactory solution among authorities he spoke with.